 Given this encouraging backdrop, it is not a bad idea to undertake a comparative analysis of two waste removal services industry stocks — Republic Services Inc. RSG and Waste Management, Inc. WM.
 Both stocks are part of the broader Zacks Business Services sector (one of the 16 Zacks sectors).
 While market capitalization of Republic Services is $35.29 billion, that of Waste Management is $59.46 billion.

 As both stocks carry a Zacks Rank #3 (Hold), we are using certain other parameters to give investors a better insight.
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.

 Waste Management clearly scores over Republic Services in terms of price performance.
-Over the past year, shares of Waste Management have gained 36.5%, outperforming the 35% surge of Republic Services and 20.1% surge of the industry.
+So far this year, shares of Waste Management have gained 18.6%, outperforming the 13.4% rally of Republic Services and 15.9% growth of the industry.

 Earnings Surprise History

-Earnings surprise history helps investors get an idea of the company’s performance in the previous quarters.
+Earnings surprise history helps investors get an idea of the company’s performance in previous quarters.

 Earnings Estimate Revisions

 The direction of estimate revisions serves as an important pointer when it comes to the price of a stock.